martinproject/MobiHelp/README.md

     [[FDSupport sharedInstance] presentSupport:self];

 This will show your customer all the glories of your knowledge base and the status of all previous feedback they have given you.
 Instead if you'd like to get a little bit more "plain vanilla", you can just show the option to give feedback to users, without worrying them with FAQs and feedback histories.
 If that's what makes you happy, you'd have to call "presentFeedback" in your viewcontroller instead of "presentSupport".

     [[FDSupport sharedInstance] presentFeedback:self];

 __________________________________________________________________________________________________________________________

 ###Step 5.
 Customizing the support portal

-You can set the back ground color of your knowledge base and feedback area to match your app colors.
+You can set the navigation bar color of your knowledge base and feedback area to match your app colors.

-    [FDSupport setUpColor:[NSDictionary dictionaryWithObjectsAndKeys:[UIColor whiteColor], FD_APP_BGCOLOR]];
+    [FDSupport setUpColor:[NSDictionary dictionaryWithObjectsAndKeys:[UIColor colorWithRed:.9 green:.4 blue:.7 alpha:2], FD_NAVBAR_COLOR]];

-The BG Color that you set here will be maintained in the FAQ section and in each solution's detailed view as well.
+The NavBar Color that you set here will be maintained in the FAQ section and in each solution's detailed view as well.
 __________________________________________________________________________________________________________________________

 ###Step 6.
 Advanced Configurations